pgsbgh/pgsbgh/README.md

 ### Greetings!

-I'm Pierre and I am a Jr. Software Developer.
+I'm Pierre, a Jr. Software Developer.
 Let's make the world a better place.

 ---